rcpch/digital-growth-charts-server/README.md

     > ![formula](https://latex.codecogs.com/svg.latex?\=Measurement= M (1+LSz)^{1/L})
 6. This conversion is useful for example to obtain centiles to plot growth charts, where each centile is defined by its corresponding z-score.

-### UK Growth References
+### Growth References

 This is a growing list of growth references for children.
 It will continue to be added to as more data becomes available.

-1. _British1990.xls_: length/height & BMI for ages -0.13 to 23 yr;
-   weight -0.33 to 23 yr; head circumference -0.33 to 18 or 17 yr
-   (males/females); sitting height & leg length 0 to 23 yr; waist
-   circumference 3 to 17 yr.
+1. _British1990.xls_: length/height & BMI for ages -0.13 to 23 yr; weight -0.33 to 23 yr; head circumference -0.33 to 18 or 17 yr (males/females); sitting height & leg length 0 to 23 yr; waist circumference 3 to 17 yr.

-2. _\_UK_WHO_term.xls_: Average values at birth for weight, length and head circumference (not BMI) for all term births (gestations 37 to 42 weeks) computed from the UK90 reference data base.[1](#references),[2](#references)Acknowledgement statements using these data should specify the data source as: _“British 1990 reference data, reanalysed 2009”_.
+2. _\_UK_WHO_term.xls_: Average values at birth for weight, length and head circumference (not BMI) for all term births (gestations 37 to 42 weeks) computed from the UK90 reference data base.[1](#references),[2](#references) Acknowledgement statements using these data should specify the data source as: _“British 1990 reference data, reanalysed 2009”_.
 This is combined with the WHO standard for weight, BMI and head circumference from 2 weeks to 4 years, for length 2 weeks to 2 years and height 2-4 years.
-It is shown by week to 13 weeks and then bycalendar month.
+It is shown by week to 13 weeks and then by calendar month.
 They are exactly the same data as the LMS tables accessed from the [WHO website](http://www.who.int/childgrowth/standards/) except that the data from birth to 2 weeks are omitted.
 Acknowledgement statements using these data should specify the data source as: _“WHO Child Growth Standards”_[3](#references), [4](#references)The British 1990 section runs from 4 to 20 years by month, and includes height, weight, BMI and head circumference (to 18/17 years in boys/girls).
 Acknowledgement statements using these data should specify the data source as: _“British 1990 reference”_.

-3. _USCDC2000.xls_: length/height, weight & head circumference for
-   ages 0 to 19.9 yr; BMI 2 to 19.9 yr.
+3. _USCDC2000.xls_: length/height, weight & head circumference for ages 0 to 19.9 yr; BMI 2 to 19.9 yr.

-4. _WHO2006.xls_: length/height, weight, BMI, head circumference for
-   ages 0 to 5 yr; arm circumference, subscapular skinfold, triceps skinfold for 0.25 to 5 yr.
+4. _WHO2006.xls_: length/height, weight, BMI, head circumference for ages 0 to 5 yr; arm circumference, subscapular skinfold, triceps skinfold for 0.25 to 5 yr.

-5. _Spiro.xls_: FEV1, FVC, FEV1FVC & FEF2575 for ages 4 to 80 yr.

-6. _LMSdata_BP.xls_: systolic & diastolic blood pressure for ages 4 to 24 yr.

-### Turner's
+### Turner syndrome

 The Turner syndrome height chart is based on data from Lyon, Preece and Grant, Arch Dis Child 1985; 60:932-5.